 Fullbar has been around since 2001 and was created by Dr. Michael Snyder, a bariatric surgeon.
 Unfortunately, the product seems to no longer be available on the market.
 We like the inclusion of some natural ingredients and that we located a few positive customer comments, but read on…

-Ingredients – “Nothing Proven?”
+Ingredients – “No Weight-Loss?”

-Scroll below for one of the best products we’ve seen in 2015.
+Scroll below for one of the best products we’ve seen over the last year.

 The Science – “Clinical Evidence?”

 Science shows that if our stomach is full of something else, like fiber and water, we are bound to be less hungry when we sit down at a full meal.
 This is the “research” supposedly used by Fullbar, when they mention the product is clinically-proven.
 There are studies showing potato protein causes satiety, but the finding don’t directly point toward this product.
 Also, if you replace two meals per day with a 170 calorie bar, shouldn’t you some weight?

 At DietSpotlight, solid science is critical.
 When there are no studies connecting ingredients to you losing weight, we have concerns.